meirgenuine/greenfield-deploy/README.md

 ```(bash)
 docker pull meirgenuine/greenfield:COMMIT_SHA
-docker run -d -p 8080:8080 meirgenuine/greenfield:COMMIT_SHA
 ```

 *This workflow allows us to automatically build and publish Docker images for every commit, providing immutable and traceable deployments.*

-### 3. End to End Test Workflow

-This workflow comprises a single job named end-to-end-test.
-It aims to run end-to-end tests on the codebase.

-The workflow is triggered on every push to the **master** or **develop** branches and on every new pull request.

-Environment Variables and Secrets
-- GH_ACCESS_TOKEN: GitHub access token used for cloning and downloading Go modules.
-Stored as a GitHub Secret.

-#### End to End Test Job

-This job is responsible for running end-to-end tests on the application.
-Here's what happens during this job:
-1. **Install Go:** The appropriate Go version, specified in the matrix, is installed on the runner.
-2. **Checkout Code:** The latest code is checked out from the repository.
-3. **Setup Caching:** A cache is set up for Go modules and build cache.
-This speeds up the setup process by avoiding the re-download of dependencies that have not changed.
-4. **Setup GitHub Token:** The GitHub token is configured to allow fetching of private Go modules.
-5. **Build:** The code is built using the make build command.
-This command compiles the Go code and generates executable binaries.
-6. **Start E2E Local Chain:** A local blockchain is started using the make e2e_start_localchain command.
-This local chain is used in the subsequent end-to-end tests.
-A delay of 5 seconds is introduced to ensure that the local chain has enough time to start up properly.
-7. **Run E2E Test:** End-to-end tests are run using the make e2e_test command.
-These tests interact with the local blockchain started in the previous step, simulating real-world user interactions.

-*This workflow ensures that the application functions as expected from an end-to-end perspective.
-It verifies the integration between different parts of the application and helps in detecting issues that unit tests might miss.*

 ### 4. Release Workflow